Best 12 VR/360 Media Players for Android, iOS and Desktop

 Carl Zeiss “VR ONE Cinema” has been a frequent mention for many VR player roundups, but unfortunately it hasn’t been updated to work with iOS 11 as of November 27, 2017.
 We will check back on Zeiss and see if the developers have noticed this flaw and done anything about it.

-Did we miss anything?
-Let us know in the comments below, we'd love more insights from you!
+You may also want to take a look at the 360 photo viewers.
+For the 360 VR media players, did we miss anything?
+Let us know in the comments below, we’d love more insights from you!
+If you are looking for VR devices, please visit VeeR Store.